HCL-TECH-SOFTWARE/digital-experience/docs/overview/index.md

 ## For Developers

 HCL DX provides a wide range of APIs and tools to enable developers to customize the digital experience.
-Developers can use Script Applications to produce javascript based applications.
+Developers can use REST and Java APIs to access the HCL DX capabilities.
+They can use Script Applications to produce JavaScript-based applications.
 Java Portlets written to the JSR168 or JSR286 specification can be deployed too.

-Developers can use REST and Java APIs to access all of HCL DX capability.
 The DXClient tool can be used to deploy and manage applications, and to manage servers.

 ## For System Administrators

-HCL DX can be deployed in an IBM&reg; WebSphere Application Server&reg; cluster, or it can be deployed to a Kubernetes environment.
-HCL DX provides a range of scriptable interfaces so that you can automate management of your infrastructure.
+HCL DX can be deployed in a traditional IBM&reg;  WebSphere Application Server&reg; cluster, or it can be deployed to a Kubernetes environment.
+HCL DX provides a range of scriptable interfaces  to enable automation of your infrastructure management.

-Some services are only available in the Kubernetes environment.
-These are Digital Asset Management, Design Studio, Experience API and Content Composer.
+Note that some services, such as Digital Asset Management, Design Studio, Experience API, and Content Composer, are available only in the Kubernetes environment.